spinnaker/spinnaker.github.io/guides/user/pipeline/managing-pipelines/index.md

 history.
 You can use revision history to diff two versions of a pipeline or to restore an older version of a pipeline.

-> *Note*: minio and redis do not support version history.
+> *Note*: If you are using minio or redis to store your Spinnaker configuration files, you won't be able to use revision history because neither minio nor redis supports it.

 1. From the pipelines tab, click **Configure** to modify an existing pipeline.
   ![](images/select-configure.png)